 The Australian Curriculum places a strong emphasis on a society that is culturally diverse and values our Aboriginal culture and history.
 Educational tours to the NT expose students to external environments and assist educators in delivering practical experiences to reinforce General Capabilities, Learning Areas and Cross-curriculum Priorities such as Humanities and Social Science, Aboriginal and Torres Strait Islander Histories and Culture, Science and Sustainability.

-The NT Learning Adventures Save & Learn program provides $1000 towards the cost of your tour to the Northern Territory for travel between 1 July 2021 and 30 June 2022.
+The NT Learning Adventures Save & Learn program provides $3000 towards the cost of your tour to the Northern Territory for travel before 31 December 2023.
 We can assist with your school’s application.